 We obtained the best results testing in the United States, and the worst results in Asia.

 That makes sense; most of StrongVPN’s servers are distributed throughout North America.

 Overall, SpeedVPN’s speed performance is somewhere in the middle.
 It didn’t significantly hamper our usage and kept up enough with our needs.

-StrongVPN features a small selection of servers spread across the United States, Europe, and Asia.
+StrongVPN features nearly 1000 servers spread across the United States, Europe, and Asia.
 You can see each server’s VPN type (static or dynamic) and speeds by visiting the server listing page.
 They’ve increased the server count by twofold in the past year.

 You read that right: unlike most competitors, StrongVPN host their own speed tests for each server.
 That means you can test your connection to a StrongVPN server without ever signing up.
 This feature, we’re a little bit in love with.

 While the company isn’t sporting a wide array of servers, the speed test feature makes up for it, a little bit at least.
 Giving potential customers the opportunity to test a VPN before purchasing is always welcome in our eyes.